Federal Elections Modernization Act¶

 Decision: "I'll keep doing what I've always done.
 These reforms will shake out somehow."

-The problem: in a five-seat district, Martinez doesn't need 51% anymore.
-Martinez needs approximately 16-20% to secure one seat.
-But Martinez hasn't built the kind of durable base loyalty that proportional systems reward.
+First FEMA Election (~2032): Martinez's former district is now part of a five-seat multi-member region.
+The entire electoral logic has shifted overnight.
+Martinez doesn't need 51% anymore -- but Martinez hasn't built the kind of durable base loyalty that proportional systems reward.
 The 30% "fervent base" was never cultivated as a base -- it was taken for granted while Martinez chased swing voters.

-Other candidates -- including a newcomer with strong grassroots energy -- have spent the transition period building genuine coalition support.
+Other candidates -- including a newcomer with strong grassroots energy -- spent the three-year preparation window building genuine coalition support.
 They understand that proportional representation rewards depth of support, not breadth of lukewarm acceptance.
+They built reciprocal endorsement networks with allied candidates.
+They engaged with the new district geography produced by the ESO's algorithm.

 Scenario B: Martinez Adapts¶